 To get meal inspiration, look on the internet or in cookbooks for some meat-free recipes that appeal to you.
 For healthy, allergy-friendly and delicious plant-based recipes try Minimalist Baker, Oh She Glows, and Veganuary.
 You can write down ingredients from these recipes and create a shopping list.

 If you prefer to go a simpler route, just make a shopping list of some veggies you like, tofu or tempeh, and your favorite beans, legumes and nuts.
-Add a whole grain and a healthy oil like organic coconut oil (try Nutiva) or extra virgin olive oil.
+Add a whole grain and a healthy oil like organic coconut oil or extra virgin olive oil.

 You can mix and match these ingredients to create simple grain bowls topped with roasted veggies, fresh greens, and tahini or curry sauce.
 Pasta dishes are another great way to tie in a bunch of colorful veggies without using a bunch of dishes.
 Soups and salads are also simple, tasty, and healthy options.